 When to breastfeed:

 OFTEN!
 Bring baby to the breast whenever she wiggles and squirms.
-During the first 1-3 days baby may be to breast every hour.
-As baby removes those tiny teaspoons of milk and the stimulation os suckling causes the release of prolactin, the hormone needed to make milk.
+Mothers often describe that right before the milk comes in (around day three) the baby wants to breastfeed every hour.
+As baby removes those tiny teaspoons of milk, the stimulation of suckling causes the release of prolactin which is the hormone needed to make milk.

 If the baby is too sleepy or is premature, you can hand express the colostrum for the baby.
 This action will “turn on” the milk production until the baby is more effective at the breast.
 CLICK here to learn how to hand express your milk